Thrift trumps Abenomics as Japan shoppers stick to bargains

 Demand remains weak, and with sales volumes now at less than one-tenth of their peak in November 2010, manufacturers have little to gain by cutting prices further.

-“We haven’t seen any effects from Abenomics yet,” said Hisashi Yamada, the executive in charge of corporate planning at Yamada Denki Co Ltd, Japan’s biggest electronics retailer.
+“We haven’t seen any effects from Abenomics yet,” said Hisashi Yamada, the executive in charge of corporate planning at Yamada Denki Co Ltd (9831.T), Japan’s biggest electronics retailer. ($1 = 98.7400 Japanese yen)

+Additional reporting by Nobuhiro Kubo, Ritsuko Shimizu and Izumi Nakagawa; Writing by Edmund Klamann; Editing by Miral Fahmy